Hugh Aston Building

 Facilities also include lecture theatres and classrooms with capacities ranging from 50 to 250 people, break-out spaces for group work, quiet study zones for individual work and a large number of high-spec IT labs, some of which are installed with professional software.

-The Oasis café in Hugh Aston provides Costa Coffee as well a range of snacks and refreshments.
+The Newarke café in Hugh Aston provides Costa Coffee as well a range of snacks and refreshments.